 How AEAs talk to each other - interaction protocols

-Interaction protocols are possible communication scenarios between agents or agent components (specifically, skills and connections).
+Interaction protocols are thus possible communication scenarios between agents or agent components (specifically, skills and connections).

 There are multiple types of interactions an AEA can have: